Neurological surgery residency

 Finger pointing at a spot on the x-raySpectrum Health & Michigan State University College of Human Medicine logo

-Training is conducted at Spectrum Health Butterworth Hospital, Blodgett Hospital and Helen DeVos Children’s Hospital.
+Training is conducted at Butterworth Hospital, Blodgett Hospital and Helen DeVos Children’s Hospital.
 A large array of technical assets in both diagnostic and therapeutic domains, coupled with the clinical expertise of specialty-focused staff, serve to supplement the training experience to prepare trainees for future practice

 Overview